RSSchermer/entitytled/README.md

 ## Avoiding runtime reflection

 Entitytled uses some runtime reflection to do eager-loading.
-Specifically the `withIncludes` method on an entity type, used for adding eager-loaded values to entity instances, is implemented through reflection.
+Specifically, the `withIncludes` method on an entity type, used for adding eager-loaded values to entity instances, is implemented through reflection.
 To avoid this reflection, override the `withIncludes` method with a hard-coded implementation in all your